MajorReact/mdiofficial/README.md

 3. Run `npm run dev`
 4. Make your changes
 5. Connect to [Netlify](https://url.netlify.com/Bk4UicocL) manually (the `netlify.toml` file is the one you'll need to make sure stays intact to make sure the export is done and pointed to the right stuff)

+#### Support Resource

+If you found this free-resource helpful, you can support the project by sending a tip.
+(Eth Address): 0x7f634DcaB69D1c9f0C0A5f505Dda911E36c01055